Civil Service Appeal Guide

 - All motions and amendments pertaining to the appeal will be considered at the hearing and/or addressed in the written decision.

 - After both sides have submitted their case, the Commission may hear closing oral arguments from both parties.
-The Commission may, in its discretion may hear oral argument or require that arguments, briefs, or memoranda be submitted in writing within a prescribed time.
+The Commission may, in its discretion, place time limits on closing arguments or may require that arguments, briefs, or memoranda be submitted in writing within a prescribed time.
 There shall be no rebuttal to closing arguments.

 - Continuances may be requested, but shall only be granted for good cause.
-Requests must be in writing and must be received by the Commission at least ten (10) days before the hearing date, and must contain the reason for the request and provide dates of availability for the parties.
+Requests must be in writing, must be received by the Commission at least ten (10) days prior to the hearing date, and must contain the reason for the request and provide dates of availability for the parties.
 Late requests will be acted on by the Commission at the scheduled hearing time.
-Late requests may be denied at the hearing and the appeal may be required to proceed as scheduled.
+The Commission may deny late requests and require that the appeal proceed as scheduled.
 The Commission will not entertain continuance requests for "must-be-heard" listings.
 Copies of continuance requests must be served on the opposing party or his/her counsel.

 - If any party fails to appear, either in person or by counsel in their absence, the appeal may be disposed of by the Commission on its own motion, or upon the appropriate motion of the opposing party.
 Appeals may be dismissed either with or without prejudice depending upon the circumstances in each case.

 - In appropriate instances, the Commission, on its own motion, may order impartial medical examinations in disability appeals to aid in its determination of difficult cases.